surreal1st/uwa4/PROJECT_SPECIFICATION.md

 ---

-*This specification represents the complete technical and creative requirements for the UWA4 automated wrestling content generation system as understood on November 8, 2025.*
+*This specification represents the complete technical and creative requirements for the UWA4 automated wrestling content generation system.*

-*Last Updated: November 8, 2025 - Added Design Decisions and Technical Decisions sections*
+*Last Updated: November 9, 2025 - Updated implementation progress, added deployment status, documented technical decisions for FTP and GitHub Actions configuration*